 If this is not the case that you can not figure out which plugin/theme causing an issue, you would want to start with checking your plugins.

-If you have a different type of issue, a specific plugin is not working after an update, I suggest that you visit the WordPress Plugin site, check the details of the plugin Requires: 4.0 or higher, Compatible up to: 4.4.2 and when it was last updated.
-There could be a reasons hat you need to disable the plugin and wait for an update.
+If you have a different type of issue, a specific plugin is not working after an update, I suggest that you visit the WordPress Plugin site, check the details of the plugin Requires: 4.0 or higher, Compatible up to 4.4.2 and when it was last updated.
+There could be a reason that you need to disable the plugin and wait for an update.

 Check which version of WordPress you running

-Note: if you are updating the WP from 4.3 to 4.4, make sure that your plugin that you are using has been updated to be compatible with the new release.
-I often wait with an upgraded tills the plugins are compatible.
+Note: if you are updating the WP from 4.3 to 4.4, make sure that the plugin that you are using has been updated to be compatible with the new release.
+I often wait with an upgraded till the plugins are compatible.